 1. Conduct regular one-on-one meetings

-So, how can you make discussing career development part of your regular one-on-one meetings?
+So, how can you make themes for professional development a bigger part of your regular one-on-one meetings?

-- Create a roadmap for your career development talks: Your roadmap will help you stay on schedule and follow the same format each time.
-Decide how often your talks should occur, how long they should last, and the discussion format you’ll use.
+- Create a roadmap for your career development talks — Your roadmap will help you stay on schedule and follow the same format each time.
+Decide how often your talks should occur, how long they should last, and your discussion format.

-- Prepare for your meeting: Invite your report to the meeting and let them know what you’d like to discuss in advance.
-Collaborate on what you’ll talk about, or ask your team member to prepare a list of their own agenda points.
+- Work together on the agenda — Invite your report to the meeting and let them know what you’d like to discuss in advance.
+Collaborate on what you’ll talk about, or ask the team member to prepare a list of their own agenda points.
 This gives them more ownership over the process.

-- Host the career development conversation: Listen actively to your employee, ask clarifying questions, and only offer your perspective once you’ve heard and understood what they have to say.
+- Host the career development conversation — Listen actively to your direct report, ask clarifying questions, and only offer your perspective once you’ve heard and understood what they have to say.
 Try to stick to your agenda points, but don’t let that impede the natural flow of conversation.

 🤝 Make your 1:1s collaborative and agenda-driven